themindfulbit/td/_content/1-episodes/2014-08-19-079-a-history-of-computing.md

 - s (???)
 - linked lists, doubly-linked lists
 - wrote text editor

+["Dogfooding"](http://www.newrepublic.com/article/115349/dogfooding-tech-slang-working-out-glitches) is an expression that has risen to popular culture out of nerd culture at Microsoft and generally means using your own creation for real work and not just as a QA target.
+The expression represents something that is fairly commonplace now in software development.
+Dogfooding can often reveal bugs and awkward interactions models that scripted testing may not.

 - LINK dogfooding
 - wrote text editor as capstone
 - LINK "why pascal is not my favorite language"
 - first program as a tool as graduate school--reliability calculation
 - explaining to a computer in a program, changed the way he taught it.
 - LINK blogging technical solutions

+> {{ theme:partial src="aside-header" voice="gabe" text="My First Computer" }}
+>
+> My first computer was a calculator.
+It was a [Texas Instruments TI-74](http://en.wikipedia.org/wiki/TI-74) pocket computer.
+It was hard to call it a computer even then.
+But it was programmable using BASIC and it was the first time I could write down logic and have it repeatedly executed with different input.
+It was a computer.
+>
+> Programming that little piece of plastic was not fun.
+It displayed one line at a time and forget any reasonable stack trace.
+But it made me think and plan my programs carefully because for that exact reason.
+Dumb mistakes were even less fun than now.

 ### Home computing
 - commodore 64